Claus Manniche: Career

-Professor Manniche has been involved in several influential committees and research groups, including the Danish Rheumatology Society and the Copenhagen Back Research Association.
-He was recently appointed by the Minister of Health to serve on a specialist committee focused on preventing back problems.
+In 1998, Manniche was appointed Professor and Director of the Spine Center of Southern Denmark, a position he held for more than a decade.
+He has been involved in influential professional bodies including the Danish Rheumatology Society and the Copenhagen Back Research Association, and was appointed by the Danish Minister of Health to a specialist committee on the prevention of back problems.